dharmeshkakadia/jezifm.github.io/_posts/2017-03-26-first-steps-with-emacs.md

 #### Opening a file

 To open a file press `C-x C-f` *(hold ctrl while pressing x then f)* this will prompt user to input the path to open.
 Its like pressing `C-o` or *open file* in normal editor.
 The only difference is in emacs we call this `visiting a file`.
 Visit means if the path/file doesn't exist it will create one.
-This combines creating and opening file which is very intuitive.
+This combines creating and opening of a file which is very intuitive.

 ### Editing

 Now that we can move through the file, inserting text is the same with any editor, just type the characters and it will be inserted before the cursor.

 For deleting text we can use `delete` or `backspace` to delete a character.
 When we want to do a bulk delete Eg. delete a whole word we highlight the word using the **mouse (double-click)** then press `backspace`.
 In emacs we just press `M-d` and the word after the cursor will be deleted.
 This is where emacs shine, normally **mouse and keyboard** are involved in performing deletion of word, in emacs you only use your **keyboard**.
-Same logic applies with deleting line `C-k`.
+Same logic applies with deleting line, `C-k`.

 #### Copy and Paste